photo of Fabian Vogelsteller

 • Future prospects: the future of identity technologies and their potential to reshape our perception.

-Lukasz: It's a pleasure to have you here.
+Lukasz: Fabian, it's a pleasure to have you here.
 I would like to discuss with you today this idea that, in a modern world where AI became so common we're already experiencing some situations where proving the truth of the content is challenging.
 Have you seen any of the content which someone posts online pretending to be someone else?
 Famous politicians and what not speaking in words that we wouldn't like to hear from them?

 Fabian: I mean, yeah, I mean I have seen this.
 I mean we are moving towards the internet age of AI and things can be changed and altered.
 There are still ways to kind of see it.
 Yeah, I mean, I think what we need is digital signatures on the things that we create, so then you don't have this problem anymore.
 You can clearly say, okay, this came from this source or that source.